LaunchCodeEducation/linux/content/bash-introduction/demo/_index.md

 - `mkdir /home/student/bin`
 - `touch /home/student/bin/whattimeisit`

 Add the following text into the file.
-You may find `nano` to be useful, but however you want.
+You may find `nano` to be useful, but feel free to edit the file however you want.

 ```bash
 #!/bin/bash